Havasneeze/my-cv/README.md

 # About

-A versatile Engineer that thrives on finding unique solutions to problems.
-With a background in Aerospace Engineering, I had the opportunity to be involved in a variety of roles and organizations in the creation of a product from inception to delivery.
-From my work experience and current training in digital product design, development, and data analytics, I am ready to support an organization in a dynamic tech- environment.
+Thriving on finding unique solutions to problems, I am a software engineer with capabilities ranging from design, research, coding and data analytics.
+Recently trained in multiple spaces of digital product design and web development, coupled with an extensive background in aerospace design engineering, I bring a unique lens to apply in a dynamic tech environment.

 &nbsp;